toastedcrumpets/keitha/README.md

 rerunning the above command.
 This splash only appears for an instant, as the GPU driver blanks the screen on X startup.
-You can disable the GPU driver by commenting out `dtoverlay=vc4-fkms-v3d` in `/boot/config.txt`, but your interface performance will suffer!
-I'll revise this if I ever find a way around it.
+You can disable the GPU driver by commenting out `dtoverlay=vc4-fkms-v3d` in `/boot/config.txt` to keep the splash for longer, but your interface performance will suffer!
+I'll revise this if I ever find a way around it, instead I focussed on reducing boot time (see below).

-## Setting up the frontend
+## Setting up the web-page frontend

 You will need to install a lot of prerequisites.
 First, install `npm` along with the python dependencies.